-- Leases usually contain restrictive covenants which can ban or restrict your ability to do certain things such as running a business from home, sub-letting, or keeping pets.
+- Leases contain restrictive covenants which can ban or restrict your ability to do certain things, such as running a business from home, sub-letting, or keeping pets.

-- The fewer the number of years left on the lease, the harder it will be to sell the property or obtain a mortgage on it.
-You may be able to pay to extend the term of your lease, but it will still be a lease.
+- The fewer years left on the lease, the harder it will be to sell the property or obtain a mortgage.
+You may be able to pay to extend your lease term, but it will still be a lease.

 - Perhaps the greatest disadvantage of being a leaseholder is that your freeholder may view you as a ‘cash cow’.
 We have mentioned above the scandal of leasehold houses.
 A freeholder – typically a developer – may also sell your freehold to a third party who may be even more exploitative of you.

 Leasehold enfranchisement, which is also known as collective enfranchisement, is your statutory right as a flat owner to buy the freehold of your building, even if your freeholder objects.
 You must form a majority group of flat owners before collectively exercising your right to enfranchise.
 And in return for leasehold enfranchisement, you will also have to pay a fair price and a contribution towards your freeholder’s costs.

 As a flat owner, your right to enfranchise is contained in the Leasehold Reform Act 1993.
 It allows a majority group of tenants to become their own landlord, enabling them to grant themselves long leases of up to 999 years with no ground rent.

 What are the benefits of leasehold enfranchisement?